 Hawaii is known for its shave ice.
 There are shave ice shops and trucks all over this island and the available flavors seem limitless.
 When you have time, pull over and treat yourself and the little ones to one of Hawaii’s sweetest desserts.

-Try Vegan Ice Cream
+Things to do in Kauai with Kids: Try Vegan Ice Cream

 If you’re in the North near Kilauea, stop by Banana Joes Fruit Stand and treat your little ones to a cup of vegan ice cream.
 It’s a banana smoothie and it is DELISH!!!
 We loved them so much we went back several times for more, during our stay.

-See the Na Pali Coast from the Water
+Things to do in Kauai with Kids: View the Na Pali Coast from the Water

 Check out the Na Pali Coast from the water.
 We took a boat tour with Blue Dolphin Charters and the views of the Na Pali Coast were absolutely spectacular!
 The catamaran departs from Lihue and the voyage lasted roughly 8 hours.
 During the tour, we spotted a pod of dolphins and a sea turtle.
 To top off this amazing excursion, the Blue Dolphin staff found the perfect location to drop the anchor so we could jump into the ocean and take a swim as a family.
 Even though I was seasick the entire journey, I cannot recommend enough seeing the Na Pali coast from the water.

-Check Out Spouting Horn
+Things to do in Kauai with Kids: Check Out Spouting Horn

 Spouting Horn is a natural lava tube that, when water is forced into it during high tide, water shoots up into the air, creating a spout.
 The kiddos will love watching this.
 If you’re on the South side of the island, I would highly suggest this natural attraction.

-Tour Kauai Kunana Dairy Farm
+Things to do in Kauai with Kids: Tour Kauai Kunana Dairy Farm

 My kids enjoyed every minute of the Kauai Kunana Dairy Farm Tour.
 The family-owned organic farm is located on the North Shore of the Island, in the town of Kilauea.
 I wasn’t quite sure what to expect, but the farm tour was one of the highlights of our trip.
 It included fruit, honey and goat cheese tasting as well as a discussion about agriculture and a day in the life of a farmer on the island.

-Visit the Kilauea Point National Wildlife Refuge & Lighthouse
+Things to do in Kauai with Kids: Visit the Kilauea Point National Wildlife Refuge & Lighthouse

 The Kilauea Point National Wildlife Refuge & Lighthouse is protected by the U.S. Fish and Wildlife Service.
 The Wildlife Refuge is open Tuesday-Saturday, from 10am to 4pm.
 We arrived at the wildlife refuge pretty late in the day and only had about an hour to enjoy the views from the lookout point before the park closed.
 There was an abundance of seabirds along the rocks.
 It costs $5 per adult to enter the park, children ages 15 and below are free.